 Intro: You want about 2-3 seconds before the first note so that the player can prepare themself.
-If the song naturally has an intro that won’t have any notes mapped to it then you might not have to do any editing but if it doesn’t then you’ll have to add silence to the beginning of the file.
+If the song naturally has an intro that won’t have any notes mapped to it then you might not have to do anything but if it doesn’t then you’ll have to add silence to the beginning of the file.

 Outro: Some songs end with long fade outs, a long section of silence or repetitive sections of music that you might want to shorten.
-You can always deal with this later but it’s best to do all your audio editing up front.

 Volume: Songs can come from various sources and often you’ll need to increase the volume to a standard level so that the music isn’t overpowered by saber sounds.

 Exporting: Once your editing is done, export the file as an OGG file and make sure you don’t export at a ridiculously high quality setting.
-The OGG shouldn’t be much bigger or smaller than a high quality MP3 so a 4 minute song should be about 6-8MB.
+The OGG shouldn’t be much bigger or smaller than a high quality MP3 so a 4 minute song should be about 6MB.
 Keep in mind that Beat Saver has a 15MB upload limit so especially long songs might need to be exported at below average audio quality.

 NOTE: Make sure your file DOES ends in .ogg if you DO have file extensions showing but that it DOES NOT end in .ogg if you DO NOT have file extensions showing.